• Skip to primary navigation

 Here's the step-by-step!

-Ingredients for making glazed carrots
+Labeled ingredients for making glazed carrots.

 baby carrots in a saucepan